Lumbar puncture

 Lumbar puncture (LP), also known as a spinal tap, is a medical procedure in which a needle is inserted into the spinal canal, most commonly to collect cerebrospinal fluid (CSF) for diagnostic testing.
 The main reason for a lumbar puncture is to help diagnose diseases of the central nervous system, including the brain and spine.
 Examples of these conditions include meningitis and subarachnoid hemorrhage.
 It may also be used therapeutically in some conditions.
 Increased intracranial pressure (pressure in the skull) is a contraindication, due to risk of brain matter being compressed and pushed toward the spine.
-Sometimes, lumbar puncture cannot be performed safely (for example due to a severe bleeding tendency).
+Sometimes, lumbar punctures cannot be performed safely (for example due to a severe bleeding tendency).
 It is regarded as a safe procedure, but post-dural-puncture headache is a common side effect if a small atraumatic needle is not used.

 The procedure is typically performed under local anesthesia using a sterile technique.
 A hypodermic needle is used to access the subarachnoid space and collect fluid.
 Fluid may be sent for biochemical, microbiological, and cytological analysis.
 Using ultrasound to landmark may increase success.

-Lumbar puncture was first introduced in 1891 by the German physician Heinrich Quincke.
+Lumbar punctures were first introduced in 1891 by the German physician Heinrich Quincke.

 Medical uses

-The reason for a lumbar puncture may be to make a diagnosis or to treat a disease.
+The reason for a lumbar puncture may be to make a diagnosis or to treat a disease, as outlined below.

 Diagnosis

 The chief diagnostic indications of lumbar puncture are for collection of cerebrospinal fluid (CSF).
 Analysis of CSF may exclude infectious, inflammatory, and neoplastic diseases affecting the central nervous system.
 The most common purpose is in suspected meningitis, since there is no other reliable tool with which meningitis, a life-threatening but highly treatable condition, can be excluded.
-A lumbar puncture can also be used to detect whether someone has 'Stage 1' or 'Stage 2' Trypanosoma brucei.
+A lumbar puncture can also be used to detect whether someone has Stage 1 or Stage 2 Trypanosoma brucei.
 Young infants commonly require lumbar puncture as a part of the routine workup for fever without a source.
 This is due to higher rates of meningitis than in older persons.
 Infants also do not reliably show classic symptoms of meningeal irritation (meningismus) like neck stiffness and headache the way adults do.
 In any age group, subarachnoid hemorrhage, hydrocephalus, benign intracranial hypertension, and many other diagnoses may be supported or excluded with this test.
 It may also be used to detect the presence of malignant cells in the CSF, as in carcinomatous meningitis or medulloblastoma.
-CSF containing less than 10 red blood cells (RBCs)/mm³ constitutes a "negative" tap in the context of a workup for subarachnoid hemorrhage, for example.
-Taps that are "positive" have an RBC count of 100/mm³ or more.
+CSF containing less than 10 red blood cells (RBCs)/mm3 constitutes a "negative" tap in the context of a workup for subarachnoid hemorrhage, for example.
+Taps that are "positive" have an RBC count of 100/mm3 or more.